Elias Browne was born in 1605 in Norwich, Norfolk, England, the son of John Browne and Margaret Benson.

 He also left money to the poor of the parish of St Peter Mancroft, and to the poor of the parish of St George Tombland.
 He also owned land in the parish of Stoke Holy Cross, 4 miles south of Norwich and St Lawrence, Norwich.

 He gave specific instructions that his body be buried in St Peter Mancroft.
 The will was witnessed by his brother Nicholas Browne.

-As requested, Elias Browne was buried at St Peters Mancroft on 11 August 1661. immortalised on a brass memorial plaque inside the church containing the goldsmiths arms quartered with quarterly in the 1st and 4th a leopard’s head, in 2d and 3d a covered cup between two buckles.
-It states –
+As requested, Elias Browne was buried at St Peters Mancroft on 12 October 1660.
+He was immortalised on a brass memorial plaque inside the church containing the goldsmiths arms quartered with quarterly in the 1st and 4th a leopard’s head, in 2d and 3d a covered cup between two buckles.
+It states:

 Here lyeth the Body of Elias Browne Goldsmith, some Time Sheriff of the City of Norwich, by six of his Children, who departed this Life Oct.
 12, 1660, æt.
 56.